Ollie-Pearce/rustmc/README.md

 Run `cd paper_use_cases && ./run_figure1.sh`

 In `benchmark_results/figure1_output.txt` you should see an execution trace and an error message indicating the race in this program was detected.
+You can view the file with `more benchmark_results/figure1_output.txt`, and observe:

 ```
 *** Compilation complete.